 (e) As used in this rule, (f) "Commission" means the Indiana utility regulatory commission.

-(f) As used in this rule, (g) "Conservation" means reducing the amount of energy consumed by a customer for a specific end-use.
-Conservation includes behavior changes such as thermostat setback.
-Conservation does not include changing the timing of energy use, switching to another fossil fuel source, or increasing off-peak usage.
+(g) “Commission analysis” means the required state energy analysis developed by the commission under IC § 8-1-8.5-3.

 (h) “Contemporary issues” means any topic that may affect the inputs, methods, or judgment factors in an IRP that is common to all Indiana jurisdictional utilities.
 Topics may include, but are not limited to, the following types of issues:

 (1) Economic.